 This article draws on both The Car Seat Lady’s knowledge as a child passenger safety instructor AND a pediatrician with 4 years experience working in a neonatal intensive care unit (NICU) putting hundreds of preemies and newborns into car seats.

 Ever notice that when babies sleep in their cribs or bassinets, they usually have their heads turned to the side?
 The head turned to the side is a very natural position for breathing.
 Next time you hold a baby against your chest – or wear them in a carrier – notice how the baby’s head naturally turns to the side.
+Here’s a photo collage we made of many, many babies with their heads in this natural position.

 No one worries when they see the baby’s head turned to the side in the crib, or against an adult’s chest… but many parents do worry when they see the baby’s head turned to the side in the car seat.
-It makes no sense because the baby is laying on his back in both the crib and the car seat.
+It makes no sense because the baby is laying on their back in both the crib and the car seat.

-Many parents are surprised to learn that the head inserts that come in some infant seats – and in particular the head inserts sold separately – tend to make your baby’s head MORE likely to fall into a chin-to-chest position as there is padding placed behind directly behind the head.
+Many parents are surprised to learn that the head inserts that come in some infant seats – and in particular the head inserts sold separately – tend to make your baby’s head MORE likely to fall into a chin-to-chest position because there is padding placed behind directly behind the baby’s head.

-It is important to note here that rear-facing is the safest way to ride because it best cradles and supports the infant’s head and neck during a crash.
+It’s important to note here that rear-facing is the safest way to ride because it best cradles and supports the infant’s head and neck during a crash.
 In a frontal crash, while the forward-facing kids and adults are being thrown forward – with their heads and necks being forcefully thrown forward away from their chests – the rear-facing child’s head is cradled against the back of the car seat, much like a baseball catcher catching a fastball.
-In a side impact the rear-facing position is also more protective as instead of the head and neck being thrown out of the side wings of the forward-facing car seat as typically happens, the rear-facing car seat pivots towards the impact and the rear-facing child’s head and neck stay better contained by the protective shell of the car seat.
+In a side impact the rear-facing position is also more protective because instead of the head and neck being thrown out of the side wings of the forward-facing car seat as typically happens, the rear-facing car seat pivots towards the impact and the rear-facing child’s head and neck stay better contained by the protective shell of the car seat.

 If your baby’s head is turned to the side, great.
 If your baby’s head is straight, that’s great too.
 Just make sure the baby’s head is not falling straight down into a chin to chest position.